-There’s something about spring that puts us all in a reboot frame of mind.
+There’s something about spring that puts us all in a reboot and declutter frame of mind.
 Spring cleaning is part of the process as we look forward to warm summer breezes wafting in through open windows.

 Have a Clear-Out